R505: the Flying Cloud

 "Ah dinnae ken.
 But there could be trouble."

-The governor of Kupang proved every bit as evasive as Captain Everett expected, dodging questions with the ease of a polished bureaucrat, and Jenkins's examination of shipping records turned up nothing, so Everett ordered his crew to split up and investigate the port for evidence of the mystery airship, the Duck, or the Tulaua's Dream.
+The governor of Kupang proved every bit as evasive as Captain Everett had expected, dodging questions with the ease of a polished bureaucrat, and Jenkins's examination of shipping records turned up nothing, so Everett ordered his crew to split up and investigate the port for evidence of the mystery airship, the Duck, and the Tualua's Dream.
 Sarah and Iwamoto were the obvious choice to check the air station.
-Helga and Fleming were to make the rounds of shipping agents.
+Helga and Fleming were chosen to make the rounds of shipping agents.
 This left Pierre, Abercrombie, and Rashid with the unsavory job of exploring the harbor district itself.
-They dressed for the role, exchanging their uniforms for ragged civilian garb, then watched the others depart.
+The three men dressed for the role, exchanging their uniforms for ragged civilian garb, then watched the others depart.

 "There will be trouble between those two," observed Pierre, indicating Helga and Sarah.
 Even from a distance, their hostility was apparent.